sertel/refinedrust-dev/README.md

 opam pin add coq-lambda-rust.dev https://gitlab.mpi-sws.org/lgaeher/lambda-rust.git#rr
 make builddep
 ```
-3. Build the project
+3. Build the Coq implementation of the type system
 ```
-dune build theories
+make setup-dune
+make typesystem
 ```

 #### Setup instructions for the frontend:
 1. Make sure that you have a working `rustup`/Rust install.
 Instructions for setting up Rust can be found on https://rustup.rs/.
 2. Run `./refinedrust build` in `rr_frontend` to build the frontend.
-3. Run `./refinedrust install` in `rr_frontend` to install the frontend.

-The last command will install RefinedRust's frontend into Rustup's install directory.
+Optionally, you can install the frontend into your Rust path by also running `./refinedrust install` in `rr_frontend`.

 ## Frontend usage
 After installing RefinedRust, it can be invoked through `cargo`, Rust's build system and package manager, by running `cargo refinedrust`.